Annual Administration Fee Update for Chain of Custody Certification

 EQUITY

-The new AAF is calculated based on a certificate holder's actual forest products turnover using a sliding scale.
-This results in a more equitable AAF structure.
+The AAF is calculated based on a certificate holder's actual forest products turnover using a sliding scale.
+This results in an equitable AAF structure.

 Investing in Value Chains Brings New Benefits